talzich/CPP-2022-Practical-Sessions/README.md

-# Welcome to Advance Programming 2022
+# Welcome to System Programming 2022

 My name is Tal Zichlinsly and I'll try my best to get your hands dirty so you could become a better programmer and ace the exam.
 You can reach me via email at tal.zichlinsky@gmail.com, or via Whatsapp at 052-6446065